 What is the difference between WordPress.com and WordPress.org?

 WordPress.com and WordPress.org are similar in a lot of ways, so it’s easy to get them confused.
 Our themes are only compatible with WordPress.org.

 WordPress.com does not any allow themes, plugins, or advertising.
 You have limited control over what you can do/add to your blog.
 It’s possible to purchase a custom domain and CSS editor upgrades through WordPress.com, but custom/third-party themes (like ours) are not allowed – which is why our themes cannot be installed on WordPress.com.

 WordPress.org is open source software that gives you complete control of your site and allows you to use themes and plugins – the best parts of WordPress!
 WordPress.org is often referred to as “self-hosted WordPress.”
-Self-hosted means that you host your domain with a third party hosting company, like Bluehost or SiteGround (the hosts we recommend).
+Self-hosted means that you host your domain with a third party hosting company, such as SiteGround, DreamHost, or Hostinger.
 WordPress.org does not mean that your website needs to end in a .org domain, a common misconception.

 Ready to get started on WordPress.org?
 Visit our in-depth Getting Started Guide.